Over the course of human history, most people who have ever lived… lived outside.

 So what’s different now?

 Certainly some good things have come along that have improved the standard of living.
 Houses, electricity, refrigeration… things that make us less vulnerable to the temperamental elements.
-So a key difference is that some have the ability to not have to live outside.
+A key difference, then, is that some have the ability to not have to live outside.

 But we delude ourselves if we believe that’s the only thing that’s changed.
 The way we relate to people who live outside is fundamentally different now than when it was the norm.
 Here’s a few example (though this list could be its own essay):